bwogit/CI_PP5_SURF_HAVEN/README.md

 </details>

 ### Default Image
-- Ensures taht a default image is displayed it the image is not available of corrupted
+- Ensures that a default image is displayed if the image is not available of is corrupted
-- Ensures the site is kept professional
+- Ensures the site is kept professional looking

 **Feature Test**
 1. As an admin user go to "Add a product"